Disease of the Parathyroid Glands.

 does this operation on a weekly basis (discussed on other pages of our web

-EVERYBODY can be cured in 20 minutes or less (we examine all four glands in almost every
+site).
+Almost everybody with primary hyperparathyroidism can be cured in 20 minutes or less (we examine all four glands in almost every

 one of our patients in less than 20 minutes).
 If your doctor or surgeon tells you that